Dorian tested these sweeteners to see which tasted best so he could cut down his sugar intake.

 Cons of Saccharin

-- The taste is not great, as most of artificial sweeteners
+- The taste is not great.

 Pros of Aspartame

-- Very cheap
+- Very inexpensive.

 - Low glycemic index

 - Has been studied for possible links to brain cancer.

 - Sucralose doesn’t have any calories but the fillers in Splenda do.
 It is still three times lower in calories than sugar.
 (Note that these calories are not mentioned on the American Splenda packages.)

 - Low glycemic index.

 - Decent taste—probably the best among artificial sweeteners.

 - There are no notable health problems associated with sucralose.